workleap/wl-r2wc/README.md

 />
 ```

-Once this is added to the HTML page, the script can now inject the new web-components into the page.
+Once this is added to the HTML page, the script can now inject the new Web Components into the page.
 This can be done through calling  `initialize` method.

 ### Vanilla Js